javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 }
 ```

-...But even if we can put an "extra" semicolon somewhere, that's not an error, it will be ignored.
+...But even if we can put an "extra" semicolon somewhere, that's not an error.
+It will be ignored.

 More in: <info:structure>.